Graciekan21/commkids/README.md

   - Navigation bar with links to different sections (Home, Gallery, Schedule, Signup).
   - Smooth scrolling effect when clicking on navigation links.
-  - The nav bar has is made with the animation effect.
+  - The navigation bar is designed with an animation effect.

 ![Nav Bar]()

 - **Home Section**

+  - The slideshow images of the camp grace the home page.
   - Welcoming message and introduction.
   - Main description with an image and information about the camp.
   - There is a background image that show kids enjoying the summer camp